 The former ambassador was quick to note that foreign powers are a lot closer to a peace deal now than they were in 2013, and will be negotiating in Geneva.
 The central questions to ask are how that peace deal will be structured, and which parties it will include.

 Participants in Geneva

 He pointed to a photo of Turkish President Recep Tayyip Erdoğan, saying, “In the end we’re going to have to decide what to do about this guy.”
-In Ford’s opinion, the US government must ask whether it is possible to find a way to work with Erdoğan, mainly because of his desire to counter Iranian influence in the Levant and Iraq.
+In the ambassador’s opinion, the US government must ask whether it is possible to find a way to work with Erdoğan, mainly because of his desire to counter Iranian influence in the Levant and Iraq.
 Ford insisted that working with groups indigenous to the region is far preferable to direct US intervention.
-Sending American troops to take the Islamic State’s de facto capital of Raqqa, for example, is a bad idea because there is no plan to replace the jihadi group with any sort of government.
+Sending American troops to take the Islamic State’s de facto capital of Raqqa, for example, is a bad idea because there is no plan to replace the group with any sort of government.